-The Lime Connect Fellowship Program Class of 2012 wraps up the symposium in New York
+The Lime Connect Fellowship Program Class of 2013 wraps up a great symposium in NYC

 Congratulations to the Lime Connect Fellowship Program Class of 2013!